 In total, 122,294 bat passes were recorded and identified at the group or species level, from which 30,954 successful flight trajectories could be located (Table A 1).
 Because of technical problems on two study sites (one of the two recorders was once destroyed by a rotary flail and once displaced by someone), flight path tracking could not be carried out and these sites were used for modelling bat density only.
 The density of nine species and three species groups (Pipistrellus kuhlii/nathusii, Plecotus sp. and Myotis blythii/myotis) could be modelled, but their flight behaviour (i.e. presence at risk, bat-vehicle co-occurrence and flight path orientation) could not be modelled for all of the species or species groups, due to the lack of data.

-Models showed no convergence problem during selection, except for E. serotinus (model position in the zone at risk, for interactions), M. daubentonii (model bat-vehicle co-occurrence, for landscape type), H. savii (model trajectory orientation, for landscape type) and M.myotis/blythii (model bat-vehicle co-occurrence, for landscape type; model trajectory orientation, for landscape type).
+Models showed no convergence problems during selection, except for E. serotinus (model position in the zone at risk, for interactions), M. daubentonii (model bat-vehicle co-occurrence, for landscape type), H. savii (model trajectory orientation, for landscape type) and M.myotis/blythii (model bat-vehicle co-occurrence, for landscape type; model trajectory orientation, for landscape type).
+When model convergence failed, the model could not be built and was not considered for selection.